weareindi/wordpress-wetransfer/plugin/indi-wetransfer/README.txt

 == Installation ==

 1. Sign up to the WeTransfer API (https://developers.wetransfer.com/) and create a WeTransfer API Key to use with this plugin.
-2. Upload the plugin files to the `/wp-content/plugins/ozpital-wpwetransfer` directory, or install the plugin through the WordPress plugins screen directly.
+2. Upload the plugin to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 3. Activate the plugin through the 'Plugins' screen in WordPress
-4. Use the Settings->Ozpital WPWeTransfer screen to apply your WeTransfer API Key
+4. Use the Settings->Indi WeTransfer screen to apply your WeTransfer API Key
-5. Use the shortcode `[ozpital-wpwetransfer]` to display in your posts/pages
+5. Use the shortcode `[wetransfer]` to display in your posts/pages
-6. Listen to the `ozpital-wpwetransfer-success` javascript event to handle a successful transfer programmatically. eg: `document.addEventListener('ozpital-wpwetransfer-success', function(event) { console.log(event); });`
+6. Listen to the `wetransfer-success` javascript event to handle a successful transfer programmatically. eg: `document.addEventListener('wetransfer-success', function(event) { console.log(event); });`

 == Screenshots ==